TERREMEMBER/znbase/docs/content/v2.0/benchmark/scalability/scaling-queries-ycql.md

   - 60 GB RAM
   - 2 x 375 GB direct attached SSD
 - Replication factor (RF) = `3`
-- YugabyteDB version: `0.9.1.0`.
-All configuration options are default on the YugabyteDB nodes.
+- ZNbaseDB version: `0.9.1.0`.
+All configuration options are default on the ZNbaseDB nodes.

 The workload was generated using a multi-threaded Cassandra key-value sample application that was run from `n1-highcpu-32` machines.
 The key and value sizes used were 40 and 16 bytes, respectively.

 ### Reads

-YugabyteDB performs strongly consistent reads by default.
+ZNbaseDB performs strongly consistent reads by default.
 For details, see [Read IO path (single shard)](../../../architecture/core-functions/read-path/).
 Below is the summary of the performance metrics observed during a 100% read workload:

-- **2.6& million read operations per second**, sum across the YugaByte nodes.
+- **2.6& million read operations per second**, sum across the ZNbase nodes.
 - **0.2 millisecond average latency** per read on the server side.
-- **65% CPU usage**, averaged across the YugaByte nodes.
+- **65% CPU usage**, averaged across the ZNbase nodes.

 #### 50-node cluster  read IOPS and latency across the nodes.